Music & Healing

 - Collaboration with music therapists to enhance healing and promote wellness

 - Diagnosis and treatment of music-related injuries and promotion of overall musician health

 Our center aims to provide a richer cultural environment for patients during their hospital stay, including the opportunity to attend concerts held at various UH locations.

 Performers include student and professional musicians from the Cleveland Orchestra, the Cleveland Institute of Music and the Music School Settlement, as well as amateur physician-musicians on staff at University Hospitals Cleveland Medical Center and other University Hospitals facilities.

 Treatment through Music and the Arts

-UH Cleveland Medical Center already has a nationally recognized Music Therapy Program led by Deforia Lane, PhD, MT-BS.
+UH Cleveland Medical Center already has a nationally recognized Music Therapy Program.
 Further growth and collaboration through the Center has led to expansion of this program.

 Musicians often develop unique injuries that can be devastating and career threatening.
 The correct diagnosis and management requires expertise available only at tertiary care centers like UH Cleveland Medical Center.
 The Center is a resource for the health needs of musicians not only in northeast Ohio, but from around the world.